Strategic IT Consulting For Business Leadership

-Another question that’s ripe for the asking in 2017 is: How sure are you as chief information officer that you can handle all threats and contingencies on your own?
+Another question that’s ripe for the asking in 2017.
+How sure are you as chief information officer that you can handle all threats and contingencies on your own?

-Do you work in conjunction with a team of IT staffers, or are you basically on your own in solving complex IT issues?
+Do you work with a team of IT staffers, or are you on your own in solving complex IT issues?

 For CIOs, these questions and their implications present both opportunities and challenges, according to John MacDorman, research director at Gartner.

-“CIOs have an unprecedented opportunity to transform themselves and their departments and become a key voice at the executive table,” he explained.
+“CIOs have an unprecedented opportunity to transform themselves and their departments.
+They become a key voice at the executive table,” he explained.
 “However, many enterprises haven’t defined their expectations regarding digital leadership.
-The CIO’s leadership role in digital business is largely contextual.”
+CIO’s leadership role in the digital business is largely contextual.”

 Mr. MacDorman’s advice for ambitious CIOs: “One of the first acts of leadership a CIO can contribute to the enterprise is to drive digital role clarity and teamwork expectations.”

 The challenges of the new digital age make the role of a CDO a no-brainer.
-After all, who else will ensure that the company’s key strategies are supported by emerging technologies and new organizational competencies?
+Who else will ensure that the company’s key strategies are supported by emerging technologies and new organizational competencies?

-Visually speaking, said Mr. MacDorman, you can think of this as a pyramid that has IT leadership at its foundation, upon which you and your team develop the digital engine.
+Visually speaking, said Mr. MacDorman, you can think of this as a pyramid that has IT leadership at its foundation.
+Which you and your team develop the digital engine.
 This then makes it possible to achieve the pinnacle state — digital business leadership.

 CIOs can focus on the following main responsibilities to define their role in digital business strategy: